 Step 3: Fund a Child’s Education

 If you have children, investing in a Registered Education Savings Plan (RESP) is another wise long-term financial goal, since the government will provide grants of 20% on annual RESP contributions of $2,500 or less.
-That’s up to $500 a year in free money (with a lifetime limit of $7,200) to help pay for a child’s post-secondary education or other eligible training program.
-You can open an RESP with an online brokerage like Questrade or a robo advisor like Wealthsimple.
+That’s up to $500 a year in free money (with a lifetime limit of $7,200) to help pay for a child’s post-secondary education or another eligible training program.

 Step 4: Pay Off Your Mortgage